-Notably, we will:

-- Enhance our policies, procedures, and practices on employment conditions, personal growth and development, succession planning, as well as the values of diversity, equity, and inclusion (DEI) across the organization, and transform our volunteer engagement in a more tailormade approach. - Improve our communication skills and strategies, and expand our concerted efforts and resources allocated to it. - Expand and diversify our fundraising strategies as well as our funding sources, in-kind support, partnerships, and collaborations.
+Enhance our policies, procedures, and practices on employment conditions, personal growth approach.

+Improve our communication skills and strategies, and expand our concerted efforts and resources allocated to it.

+Expand and diversify our fundraising strategies as well as our funding sources, in-kind support, partnerships, and collaborations.